Over mugs of coffee at my coffeehouse some 20 years ago, my friend Ricky said, apropos of nothing, “I’ve seen an ivory-billed woodpecker.”

 This past week, the U.S. Fish & Wildlife Service proposed removing the ivory-billed woodpecker from the endangered species list, declaring it extinct at last.
 No confirmed sightings since 1944.
 Just scattered claims, like Ricky’s.

 Seven decades is a long time to go unseen.

 Of course, if I were a creature on that list, I would hide from us, too.
 Wouldn’t you?

-Ricky’s been gone nearly a decade now.
+Ricky’s been gone nearly a decade now, himself.
 The ivory-bill may have preceded him, may have lingered on for awhile longer.
-But I will continue to believe that my friend saw one of last of them, a mere twenty years ago, on an artist’s tramp through a wooded glade in some Kentucky holler.
+But I will continue to believe that my friend saw one of last of them that day on an artist’s tramp through a wooded glade in some Kentucky holler.